 You are asked to give a presentation to a group of school aged children or adults.
 You have been allotted 3-5 minutes for this presentation.
 The way you deliver your presentation is left up to your imagination; do not be limited to presentations you may have seen in the past.
-Your presentation may be delivered via a traditional skit, demonstration, dramatic interpretation, song, musical rendition, poetry, game, or any other creative means which you can develop.
+Your presentation may be delivered as a traditional skit, demonstration, dramatic interpretation, song, musical rendition, poetry, game, or any other creative means that you develop.
+You will need to select the age group your presentation is geared for: